felicity-borg/AI-PredictiveMaintenance/docs/README.md

 # Modeling

-Having acquired an input data set, one can proceed to the [modeling stage of TDSP](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle-modeling).
+Having acquired an input data set, one can proceed to the modelling stage of the data science process.

 ![](img/modeling.png)